1934 Dizzy, Daffy and Ducky

 The performance of the Deans during the World Series was nearly overshadowed by a riotous situation in Game Seven, ignited by Ducky Medwick.

-After 20 minutes, Medwick was finally called over by commissioner Kenesaw Mountain Landis, seated near the Cardinal dugout; after refusing Landis’ request to shake Owen’s hand to quell the crowd, Landis ordered Ducky off the field to avoid a potentially embarrassing forfeit of a World Series finale.
+After 20 minutes, Medwick was finally called over by commissioner Kenesaw Mountain Landis, seated near the St. Louis dugout; after refusing Landis’ request to shake Owen’s hand to quell the crowd, Landis ordered Medwick off the field to avoid a potentially embarrassing forfeit of a World Series finale.
 Medwick reluctantly complied, slamming his mitt to the ground as he stormed into the dugout.

 The Cardinals would take the championship, but the year belonged to the Deans.
 Dizzy had promised up to 45 victories from himself and Daffy, and delivered 49—and four World Series wins on top of that.